edgedb/edgedb/docs/reference/sdl/triggers.rst

     objects were modified. ``__new__`` and ``__old__`` in this context within the expression refer to sets of the modified objects.

-.. versionadded:: 4.0

 :eql:synopsis:`when (<condition>)`
     Optionally provide a condition for the trigger.
 If the condition is met, the trigger will run.
 If not, the trigger is skipped.

 :eql:synopsis:`<expr>`
     The expression to be evaluated when the trigger is invoked.